feiz-emir/White-Samorez/README.md

 # White-Samorez
-MIPT labs for chemical physics by B04-202 group
+MIPT labs for chemical physics by B04-202 group for spring sem